epic-open-source/seismometer/docs/getting_started/index.rst

 Provide Configuration Files
 ===========================

-The configuration file provides the instructions to the template for how to build the Notebook with the provided data.
-It allows you to define relevant cohorts including things like demographics, sensitive groups, and other criteria for evaluating model performance.
+The configuration file allows you to define relevant cohorts including things like demographics, sensitive groups, and other criteria for evaluating model performance.
 You can define outcome and intervention events that relate to actions taken based on